 Nishmat chayim (breaths or inspirations of God) is plural.
 Important because it’s life + life = 2 lives.
 This relates to the Tree of Lives, yes it’s not the Tree of Life but the Tree of Lives, plural.
 When you eat from the Tree of Lives, it’s life + life = 2 lives.
 To understand you need to know what the first life and the second life are.
 How many know?
 The plural inspiration of God gives you access to the plural lives of the Tree.
 Hold this thought.

 Nefesh chaya.
 The word chaya and chayim are identical except nefesh chaya is singular.
 Only one nefesh.
 Why?
 To make a long story short.
 Because when God breathed the nishmat chayim into the human nostrils, the Biblical Hebrew breathe means both give and take life.
 With His breath (please read that post), God can resuscitate or blow you away.
 The neshama gives you access to two lives, but the nefesh only has one life.
-If humans don’t receive access to the second life, God will consume them, He’ll blow them away.
+If humans don’t receive access to the second life, God will blow them away.

 11 He that is unjust, let him be unjust still: and he which is filthy, let him be filthy still: and he that is righteous, let him be righteous still: and he that is holy, let him be holy still.